pymupdf/PyMuPDF/docs/page.rst

 .. [#f7] In PDF, an area enclosed by some lines or curves can have a property called "orientation".
 This is significant for switching on or off the fill color of that area when there exist multiple area overlaps - see discussion in method :meth:`Shape.finish` using the "non-zero winding number" rule.
 While orientation of curves, quads, triangles and other shapes enclosed by lines always was detectable, this has been impossible for "re" (rectangle) items in the past.
 Adding the orientation parameter now delivers the missing information.

 .. [#f8] Hyphenation detection simply means that if the last character of a line is "-", it will be assumed to be a continuation character.
 That character will not be found by text searching with its default flag setting.
-Please take note, that a MuPDF *line* may not always be what you expect: words separated by overly large gaps (e.g. caused by text justification) may constitute seperate MuPDF lines.
+Please take note, that a MuPDF *line* may not always be what you expect: words separated by overly large gaps (e.g. caused by text justification) may constitute separate MuPDF lines.
 If then any of these words ends with a hyphen, it will only be found by text searching if hyphenation is switched off.

 .. include:: footer.rst